 How to fix it: According to Sam Melnick, the best way to fix this problem is by hiring technical hires who can optimize the technology and data available about the users.
 These insights will help you to plan a better omnichannel marketing strategy.

-Marketers realize the potential of omnichannel marketing, yet most of them fail in putting together an effective strategy.
+Marketers realize the potential of omnichannel marketing, yet most of them fail to put together an effective strategy.
 Most customers suffer because of the disjointed experience offered by the brand due to poor strategy.

 How to fix it: Place the customer at the center of your strategy, identify the various touchpoints in your customer’s journey, leverage technology, and take a data-driven approach to create an effective strategy.
 Test your campaigns continuously so you can create better campaigns to acquire and retain customers.

 How to fix it: Instead of measuring the results for the entire campaign, measure the campaign at every stage of the customer journey.
-For example, calculate the number of unique visitors on your website during the awareness stage or the duration of visit in the engagement stage, to determine if the user is interested in your product.
-Insights like this will help you to create relevant messages for your prospects and customers to make their experiences more personalized.
+For example, calculate the number of unique visitors on your website during the awareness stage or the duration of visits in the engagement stage, to determine if the user is interested in your product.
+Insights like this will help you create relevant messages for your prospects and customers to make their experiences more personalized (known as omnichannel personalization).